fplab/grove-agda/README.md

 Every theorem is proven in the mechanization.
 Here is where to find each theorem:

-- Theorem TODO, *Action Commutativity*, is in [Grove/Core/Properties/ActionCommutative.agda](./Grove/Core/Properties/ActionCommutative.agda), given by `ActionRel-comm`.
+- Theorem 3.2, *Action Commutativity*, is in [Grove/Core/Properties/ActionCommutative.agda](./Grove/Core/Properties/ActionCommutative.agda), given by `ActionRel-comm`.

-- Theorem TODO, *Recomposability*, is in [Grove/Core/Properties/Recomposability.agda](./Grove/Core/Properties/Recomposability.agda), given by `recomposability`.
+- Theorem 3.18, *Recomposability*, is in [Grove/Core/Properties/Recomposability.agda](./Grove/Core/Properties/Recomposability.agda), given by `recomposability`.

 - Theorem B.1, *Marking Totality*, is in [Grove/Marking/Properties/Totality.agda](./Grove/Marking/Properties/Totality.agda), given by `↬⇒-totality` and `↬⇐-totality`.